-Understanding Peace and Honor on a Gettysburg Battlefield Tour
+Understanding Peace and Honor With Gettysburg Battlefield Tours

 This post may contain affiliate links.
 We may receive a small commission, at no cost to you, if you make a purchase.
 Read Disclosure.

-There’s a strange air of peace in famous battlefields I have visited around the world.
+There’s a strange air of peace in the famous battlefields of Gettysburg.

-It’s almost as if, from the blood, agony, and sacrifice, the spirit has risen and said
+It’s almost as if, from the blood, agony, and sacrifice, the spirit has risen and said; “Enough.
+Only peace and only beauty can live here now.”

 As soon as we drove into Gettysburg and saw the first of hundreds of monuments rising up over the fields with magnetic power and grandeur, I felt an overwhelming presence of peace and wonder.